MicrosoftDocs/power-automate-docs/flow-docs/ui-flows/create-desktop.md

 ## Known issues and solutions

-- Open and maximize the apps your want to record before *before* you start recording.
+- Open and maximize the apps you want to record before *before* you start recording.

 - Add a **Close** action at the end of your UI flow because UI flows launches a new instance of the applications with each test or run.